sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-200/final-project.md

 - User email is shown in the top bar when they are signed in
 - sign out notification on correct signout

-### 10 Points: User created content for authenticated users
+### 10 Points: Customized read access

-- Add rls policy for authenticated users to have write access
+- Add rls policy for authenticated users to have read access to a collection that non-authenticated users don't
+- Create a protected route that can only be seen by authenticated users [article](https://masteringnuxt.com/blog/protecting-server-routes)
-- Add some way for a user to create something
+- Generate some placeholder content to demonstrate this working correctly
-  - ie: create their own content (can be trite examples)
-  - ie: like a post
-  - ie: add a comment to a post

 ### 5 points: Peer Evaluation